uber-archive/focuson/README.md

 ## Overview

-Focuson is an experimental tool to find security bugs in flask-based pythong web applications.
+Focuson is an experimental tool to find security bugs in flask-based python web applications.
 It will emit a list of places for a security engineer to investigate with a reasonable signal to noise ratio on account of using dataflow analysis.